GRAND FORKS, ND – Darryl Jorgenson left life in the big city to feel more at home with finance and the family farm.

 Jorgenson’s wife was born and raised in Philly, and he had spent 17 years there as part of his 20-year career in the U.S. Navy.
 For all intents and purposes, they were quite happy in the City of Brotherly Love, but the move back home was worth it.
 In addition to being thankful for the opportunity to be closer to loved ones, the two had always known there was something special about the Red River Valley.

-“We helped my mom by buying the farm, updating the property during that time and ultimately making a decision to move into the town of Grand Forks,” Jorgenson says.
+“We helped my mom by buying the farm, updating the property during that time and ultimately making a decision to move into the town of Grand Forks,” says Jorgenson, Assistant Vice President, Business Lender at Gate City Bank.
 “At the time, I had no idea it would also lead me to discovering my dream position at Gate City Bank.
 It was one of the best decisions I’ve ever made.”

 Jorgenson earned his bachelor’s in accounting from Gwynedd Mercy University, and later an MBA in management from Western International University, honing those skills during his time assisting the U.S. government.
 He has a mind for financial problem solving – and as he’s learned in the more than three years he’s worked at Gate City Bank – a heart for small businesses.